-- Psari (fish) A staple along the coast and is cooked with minimum fuss – usually grilled whole and drizzled with ladholemono (a lemon-and-oil dressing).
+- Psari (fish) A staple along the coast and cooked with minimum fuss – usually grilled whole and drizzled with ladholemono (a lemon and oil dressing).
 Also look for ohtapodi (octopus), lakerda (cured fish), mussel or prawn saganaki (usually fried with tomato sauce and cheese), crispy fried kalamari (calamari, squid), fried maridha (whitebait) and gavros (mild anchovy), either marinated, grilled or fried.

 - Bougatsa Traditional breakfast food, a pastry stuffed with creamy custard or cheese and sprinkled with powdered sugar.

-- Kaltsounia Cretan stuffed cheese pies start with handmade pastry dough, often formed into tiny cups.
-Fillings vary by region and household, though they tend toward the sweet, using cheeses, like myzithra or malaka (but not feta) and honey or spices.
+- Kalitsounia Cretan stuffed cheese pies start with handmade pastry dough, often formed into tiny cups.
+Fillings vary by region and household, though they tend toward the sweet, using cheeses such as myzithra or malaka (but not feta) and honey or spices.

 - Sfakianes pittes From the Sfakia region of Hania, fine pancake-like sweets with a light myzithra cheese filling, served with honey.
 The dough incorporates a dash of raki.

 - Xerotigana Deep-fried pastry twirls with honey and nuts.

 Raki (also known as tsikoudia), the Cretan pomace brandy, is an integral part of local culture.
 A shot of the fiery brew is offered as a welcome, at the end of a meal and pretty much at any time and on all occasions.
 Distilled from grape stems and pips left over from the grapes pressed for wine, it is similar to the tsipouro found in other parts of Greece, Middle Eastern arak, Italian grappa, Irish poteen or Turkish rakı.